-In year 10 students will complete the NEA project based on a set exam board brief.
-Students will then in year 11 focus on their externally set written exam.
+In year 10 students will learn a range of cooking techniques, including how to present the food and study areas of the Hospitality sector.
+Students will then in year 11 complete the NEA project based on a set exam board brief and sit their externally set written exam.

-- An interest in Food. - Good practical, organisational and hygiene skills. - A participation in KS3 Food Technology lessons. - Contribution towards the ingredients for the practical tasks.
+- ♦ An interest in Food. - ♦ Good practical, organisational and hygiene skills. - ♦ A participation in KS3 Food Technology lessons. - Contribution towards the ingredients for the practical tasks.